 There’s no need to say much about cheddar, a big name in the cheese industry.
 Cheddar can be served with sandwiches. macaroni, or meat.
 It has a firm texture, not as fragile as the other types.

 Despite having a sharp kick, cheddar’s taste pales in comparison to that of blue cheese.
-Go for the aged cheddar if you want to increase the sharpness; usually, cheddar reaches maturity after a year.
+Go for the aged and high-quality cheddar cheese if you want to increase the sharpness; usually, cheddar reaches maturity after a year.

 How can I fail to mention Queso Fresco, a delicacy originating from Mexico?
 It is made from cow’s milk, sometimes with goat milk.
 Although it is regarded as fresh cheese, it has got a sour, salty kick that reminds you of blue cheese because it is acidified.